ehmicky/autoserver/docs/events.md

 Events are also printed on the console.

-They are be colorized, unless the environment variable `FORCE_COLOR=0` or the CLI flag `--no-color` is set, or the terminal does not support colors.
+They are be colorized, unless the environment variable `FORCE_COLOR=0` or the terminal does not support colors.

 The console does not contain all the information the event payload does, and is not as structured, so is only meant as a quick debugging tool.